 Cosplay is also a sport for me.
-I’m challenging myself everytime I’m starting a new project.
-I always want to tempt myself in trying something new.
-For example like working with LEDS.
-In the future I would also love to work with mechanic parts and prosthetics!
-I never followed a lesson in how to sew, craft or make a specific thing.
-If I really can’t figure it out I get on youtube to get an idea of how to make this, Or I ask my boyfriend.
+I’m challenge myself everytime I start a new project.
+I tempt myself try something new.
+Like working with LEDS.
+In the future I’d love to work with mechanic parts and prosthetics!
+I never followed sewing or crafting lessons.
+If I really can’t figure it out, I use YouTube.
+Or I ask my boyfriend.
 I’m telling you, honestly.
 I lack insight on the most obvious things.
 But my boyfriend does not, and he helps me out with the most basic stuff!
 It sounds so silly.
 But I have no clue how to cut a 3D pyramid-, or diamond-shaped form.
 But he just does it within a blink of the eye.
 I still have a lot to learn and I am eager to learn things when the time is there (like proper sewing for example, haha).

 I’ve learned to stop worrying so much.
-I really am the champion of worrying and I still do, to the day of today.
-Want to learn to stop doing that?
-Read the book ’the life changing magic of not giving a f*ck.
+I really am the champion of worrying, still, till this day.
+So, do you want to learn how to stop doing it?
+Then, read the book ’the life changing magic of not giving a f*ck.

 P.s.: Would you like to see more of my work or stay updated?
 You can find me on Facebook and Instagram or you can take a look at my website!
 And if you got some questions, feel free to ask, I won’t bite, I will cheer!

 It’s amazing how awesome your first cosplay looks!
 Eventhough you didn’t have any experience with making costumes.
 I think you are very brave by picking up this hobby again after that jealous idiot, I know how cruel some people can be.
 Keep up the good work and indeed keep doing what you like to do! ^^